tytydraco/yessleep/out/I_spent_an_afternoon_babysitting_the_four_horsemen_of_the_apocalypse.md

 I walked out the apartment, descended down the stairwell, entered into the lobby and finally, I stepped out of the building onto the bustling sidewalk.
 If not for the polaroid tucked away in my pocket, I might have tried to convince myself that it was all a fever dream for the sake of my sanity.
 I took the photo out just to confirm it.

 I studied it for a moment, confused that the picture had now changed.
 In place of the four horses that ran across the horizon now stood four children.
 Two boys and two girls.
-They watched as before them, a lone man stood atop a corpse with a caved in skull with a bloodied stone in his hand.
+They watched as before them, a lone man stood atop a corpse with a caved in skull, a bloodied stone in his hand.
 I flipped the polaroid over and as I had predicted, the poem had also been replaced.

 It now simply read: *The folly of Cain*